 How does your company distribute profits to its shareholders?
 How do you make money as a business owner?
-If your company is incorporated, the most common method is through the distribution of dividends.
+If your company is incorporated, the most common method is getting the profit from the distribution of dividends.

-In this article, we’ll look at how dividends are paid in Hong Kong and some of the considerations you should make if you’re planning to pay dividends.
+In this article, we will look at how dividend payment works, particularly in Hong Kong, and some of the crucial considerations you should make beforehand.

 What is a dividend and how does it work in Hong Kong?

 A dividend is a payment made to shareholders from your company’s profits.
 You can pay dividends in cash, shares, or other types of assets (i.e., property, stock, bond, etc.).

 Hong Kong companies usually pay dividends twice a year, although some may choose to make quarterly or monthly payments.

 Did you know annual general meetings are compulsory?

 The annual general meeting (AGM) is a requirement for all companies incorporated in Hong Kong.
 At the AGM, shareholders will likely vote on important matters such as the appointment of directors, approval of financial statements, or raising questions about the company’s plans.